Ringway, Manchester

 Ringway is a civil parish on the southern border of Manchester, England.
 Historically in Cheshire, it is the only civil parish in the city of Manchester.
 The population at the 2011 census was 103.
 Ringway is home to Manchester Airport.

 History

 The name appears to come from the Old English (Anglo-Saxon) Hringhæg meaning "circular or enclosing hedged enclosure".

-Ringway Chapel is on Wilmslow Road near the south edge of Manchester Airport.
+Ringway Chapel is on Wilmslow Old Road near the south edge of Manchester Airport.